microsoft/MIDI/docs/developer-how-to/how-to-create-loopback-endpoints.md

 ```

 That's all that's needed.
 You can connect to and open either endpoint and use it as you would any other.

-## Compatibility

-Loopback Endpoint Pairs are not currently visible to the WinMM MIDI 1.0 API.
-There are complexities with that older API when devices are added and removed at runtime.
-It's possible these devices will never be visibile to WinMM MIDI 1.0, but we are investigating.
-For full functionality, we recommend apps use the Windows MIDI Services SDK.

 ## Sample Code